A Responsive Communication Service for Autistic Children and Young People in Carmarthenshire

 By providing this service using a workshop/home visit/workshop model, our aim is to promote and develop trust and empathy between the parents in each group, so that each group member becomes a resource for the others.
 The group thus becomes more powerful and a greater asset in the community than the sum of its parts.
 Over the course of the project, we will be linking up the groups across Carmarthenshire.

-In March and April 2017, we held two free half-day events in Whitland and Carmarthen to raise awareness about autism, the sensory aspects of autism and the ways in which Responsive Communication can help, as well as to recruit parents to take part in our project.
-We will be holding a third free event in autumn 2017 which will be similar but will also include feedback from parents who have taken part in the project to date.
-To receive early information about this event, please email Rorie Fulton firstname.lastname@example.org and he will add you to our mailing list.
-Further details about this and other events can also be found on the Caldwell Autism Foundation Facebook page.
+In March, April and November 2017, we held three free half-day events in Whitland and Carmarthen to raise awareness about autism, the sensory aspects of autism and the ways in which Responsive Communication can help, as well as to recruit parents to take part in our project.